xiix0/scam/README.md

-Q:	Why do the police always travel in threes?
-A:	One to do the reading, one to do the writing, and the other keeps
-	an eye on the two intellectuals.
+Behold, the fool saith, "Put not all thine eggs in the one basket"--which is but a manner of saying, "Scatter your money and your attention;" but the wise man saith, "Put all your eggs in the one basket and--WATCH THAT BASKET."
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"